olivierh59500/misc/script/replication/README.md

 chmod 600 /etc/systemd/system/replication-machine*
 chown root:root /etc/systemd/system/replication-machine*
 ```
-- **Within `replication-machine.service`, insert the following information and edit it to fulfill your requirements:**
+- **From within `replication-machine.service`, insert the following information and edit it to fulfill your requirements:**
 ```
 [Unit]
 Description=replication-machine